 It’s a small town of only 5,000 inhabitants.
 Mongui means sunrise in the local native language.
 The town boasts a beautiful large cobbled stone plaza and a magnificent Basilica built by the Franciscans in the 17th century.
 The church has an interesting museum.
 And just a couple blocks off the plaza, down Carrera 3, is the Calycanto bridge, a beautiful arched stone bridge.

 Mongui is becoming famous as a traveler’s destination, not only for the village, but also as a doorway to one of the most beautiful ‘paramos’ or high plains in South America.

-The paramo unique environment unlike anywhere else on earth.
+The paramo’s unique environment is unlike anywhere else on earth.
 Paramos can only be found in the northern Andes of South America and some isolated regions of southern Central America.
 But most of the paramos in the world are in Colombia.
 Páramos are defined as the ecosystem existing above the mountain’s forest line, but below the permanent snowline.
 Known as evolutionary hot spots they are the fastest evolving regions on our planet.

 One can now easily book a tour of the paramo in Mongui.
-Exploring the paramo on ones own is possible but it is highly recommend going with a guide.
+Exploring the paramo on ones own is possible but it is highly recommended going with a guide.
 With a group of 3 or more guide services only run around $15 – $20 per person.

 Just North of Bogota in the Department of Cudinamarca

 Honda is a small city sitting on the banks of the Magdalena River – the longest river in Colombia in the department of Tolima.
 It’s a 3 hour bus ride from Bogota.

 Honda was founded in 1539.
 The golden era of the village lasted from 1850-1910 when the Magdalena River was the only means of transportation between the Caribbean coast the the inland city of Bogota.